2026 BMW Lasqueti Island Regatta

 3.6 Each boat must provide a Crew Roster at time of registration or to the Race officer prior to the race.
 Copies of the Crew Roster Form are available at https://scyc.ca/bmw-lasqueti-island-regatta/ under ‘downloads’

-3.7 Registration includes: 2 nights complimentary moorage for registered boats, Skipper’s Package, post-race soup and our legendary great prizes!
+3.7 Registration includes: 2 nights complimentary moorage for registered boats, Skipper’s Package, post-race chili and our legendary great prizes!

 4.0 Sailing Instructions and Skipper’s Package